Ricette di Sicilia

 - 1

-Scrub the mussels well and rinse thoroughly.
+Give the mussels a good scrub and rinse them thoroughly.

 - 2